Thomas Chatterton: Childhood

 The wall at the right of the house in Phippen street where Chatterton was raised is that of the c.
-1739 school where Chatterton's father was master.
-The school was demolished in 1939 to widen Pile Street into Redcliff Way, but the façade was rebuilt on the line of the former back wall.
+1739 school where Chatterton's father was the master.

-Chatterton was born in Bristol to Thomas and Sarah Chatterton, and had an older sister, Mary.
-In Bristol, the office of sexton of St Mary Redcliffe had long been held by the Chatterton family.
-The poet's father was a musician, a poet, a numismatist, and a dabbler in the occult.
-He had been a sub-chanter at Bristol Cathedral and master of the Pyle Street free school, near Redcliffe church.
+Chatterton was born in Bristol to Sarah Chatterton, his father also named Thomas having died three months previous.
+His sister Mary was three years older and her married name was Newton.
+In Bristol, the office of the sexton of St Mary Redcliffe had long been held by the Chatterton family.
+Chatterton's father was a musician, a poet, and a numismatist.
+He had been a sub-chanter at Bristol Cathedral and master of the Pyle Street free school.

-After Chatterton's birth (15 weeks after his father's death on 7 August 1752), his mother established a girls' school and took in sewing and ornamental needlework.
+After Chatterton's birth, his mother established a girls' school and took in sewing and ornamental needlework.
+From his earliest years, he was liable to fits of abstraction.
 Chatterton was admitted to Edward Colston's Charity, a Bristol charity school, in which the curriculum was limited to reading, writing, arithmetic and the catechism.

-Chatterton, however, was always fascinated with his uncle the sexton and the church of St Mary Redcliffe.
-The knights, ecclesiastics and civic dignitaries on its altar tombs became familiar to him.
-Then he found a fresh interest in oaken chests in the muniment room over the porch on the north side of the nave, where parchment deeds, old as the Wars of the Roses, lay forgotten.
-Chatterton learned his first letters from the illuminated capitals of an old musical folio, and he learned to read out of a black-letter Bible.
+Chatterton learned his first letters from the illuminated capitals of an old musical folio, which his mother said 'he fell in love with' and he learned to read out of a black-letter Bible or was taught by her.
 His sister said he did not like reading out of small books.
 Wayward from his earliest years, and uninterested in the games of other children, he was thought to be educationally backward.
-His sister related that on being asked what device he would like painted on a bowl that was to be his, he replied, "Paint me an angel, with wings, and a trumpet, to trumpet my name over the world."